 Two different, but equally legal, ways of adoption are possible in terms of the Children’s Act:

-Both the mother and the father must consent to allow the adoption by a specific person or persons.
+Both the mother and the father must consent to the adoption by a specific person or persons.
 If the child is 10 years and older, the child must also consent to the adoption.
 If the child is in foster care, the foster parents must also certify that they don't wish to adopt the child.

-Consent is given in the following way:
+One can give consent in the following way:

 Consent isn't necessary (this isn't automatic, as the court needs to make a factual finding) if: